tsuperdave/theBluesCluesScript/README.md

 Auto Anchored Fade VWAPS?
 ~~Auto Globex High/Low for previous session.~~
 Toggle historical VWAPS.
 A+ Trade finder (will post details on system once testing phase).
+Minimalist mode.

 HOW TO USE: